docker/model-distribution/.github/actions/package-model/README.md

 # Package Model Action

-A composite GitHub Action that packages GGUF model files as OCI artifacts and pushes them to a registry using the model-distribution-tool.
+A composite GitHub Action that packages GGUF model files as OCI artifacts and pushes them to a registry using Docker Build Cloud.

 ## Features

 - Downloads GGUF model files from any URL (e.g., Hugging Face)
 - Downloads license files automatically
-- Builds and uses the model-distribution-tool
+- Uses Docker Build Cloud for improved performance and caching
-- Packages models as OCI artifacts
+- Packages models as OCI artifacts using existing Dockerfile
 - Pushes to Docker Hub or any OCI-compatible registry
 - Provides the full model reference as output